That Time Bob Dylan and the Grateful Dead Released a Live Album Together

 In 1986, coming off a string of mostly terrible albums (Shot of Love, Empire Burlesque, Knocked Out Loaded), Dylan played stadiums across the U.S. with Tom Petty & the Heartbreakers and the Grateful Dead.
 The following year, Dylan and the Dead did it again.
 Most of the set lists consisted of the singer-songwriter playing his classics while the veteran jam band provided backing muscle.

-And because of both artists’ reputations for experimenting onstage — with song choices, arrangements and running orders — every night turned out to be a distinct performance.
-Sometimes audiences got Dylan classics like “Mr. Tambourine Man” and “It’s All Over Now, Baby Blue”; other times they got “Heart of Mine” and “Man of Peace.”
+Because of both artists’ reputations for experimenting onstage — with song choices, arrangements and running orders — every night turned out to be a distinct performance.
+Sometimes audiences got Dylan classics like “Mr. Tambourine Man” and “It’s All Over Now, Baby Blue”; other times they got lesser songs like “Heart of Mine” and “Man of Peace.”

 For the July 1987 shows collected on Dylan & the Dead (which was released almost two years after the tour), producers Jerry Garcia and John Cutler mostly stuck to songs familiar to people who buy stop-gap live albums like this.
 “I Want You,” “All Along the Watchtower,” “Knockin’ on Heaven’s Door” and “Slow Train” (which netted some rock-radio airplay) are among the LP’s seven cuts.